Kamakhya Narain Singh: Career

+He revived his Janata Party which won 14 seats in 1969 bihar elections.
+He again became a minister in Harihar Singh cabinet but the government lost majority when Shoshit Dal withdrew support primarily on allegations of Raja pressuring the government to withdraw old cases against him.

 Last days and death

 Singh died of cardiac arrest at 12:25 a.m.
 (IST) on 7 May 1970 at his residence in Calcutta.
 In the days preceding his death, he had complained of an abdomen problem.
 He was cremated on the banks of a river two miles from his Padma, his place of birth near Hazaribagh in Bihar (today in Jharkhand).